Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Evaluation

 \subsubsection{Strict Mode}

 Figure 2 shows the accuracy of the RTT estimation algorithm in strict mode.
 94\% of the RTT estimates were within 0.5\% of the actual RTT.
-This result shows that the RTT estimate is extremely accurate when B is reachable.
-If A is reachable then usually there will be other reachable IP addresses in A's subnet, so if high-accuracy results are desired above all else then it is better to use strict mode estimation which is trivially implemented by probing until a reachable IP address is found in the target's subnet.
+This result shows that the RTT estimate is exceptionally accurate when B is reachable.
+In practice, if A is reachable, then there will usually be other reachable IP addresses in A's subnet.
+Strict mode estimation is best for ensuring high-accuracy results, and it is trivially implemented by probing until a reachable IP address is found in the target's subnet.